AF-1/lms-dynamicplaylists/README.md

 <details><summary>»<b>I want my dynamic playlist to use one of CustomSkip3's filter sets.</b>«</summary><br><p>
 Just add the necessary <b>action/CLI playlist parameters</b> to the SQLite code of your custom dynamic playlist as described <a href="https://github.com/AF-1/lms-dynamicplaylists/wiki/DPL-playlist-format#general-parameters">here</a>.<br>
-If you only need <b>one</b> filter set for <b>all</b> dynamic playlists, create a CustomSkip3 filter set that will <i>only</i> be active if DPL3 plays a dynamic playlist.
+If you only need <b>one</b> filter set for <b>all</b> dynamic playlists, create a CustomSkip3 filter set that will <i>only</i> be active if DPL plays a dynamic playlist.
 See CustomSkip3 <a href="https://github.com/AF-1/lms-customskip/wiki#i-want-customskip-to-filter-only-dynamic-playlist-tracks">Wiki</a>.
 </p></details><br>

 <details><summary>»<b>Is DPL v<i>3</i> compatible with my old plugins?</b>«</summary><br><p><b>Old plugins <i>might</i> work with DPL v3 but I won't guarantee that they do or will continue to do so.</b> And I won't spend time on making DPL v3 compatible with unsupported plugins</b>. <i>Somebody else</i> would have to maintain, test and update those plugins to keep them fully compatible with newer versions of DPL v<b>3</b> and provide support for them.<br>